crianer/Qlockwork/Readme.txt

 ******************************************************************************
 Changelog:
 ******************************************************************************
+20230514:
+Admin settings accesible by calling "http://your_clocks_ip/admin".
+Here you can find settings which should not change open or even never throughout the lifetime of the clock.

 20230502:
 Introduced on-screen settings menu, plus/minus buttons, file storage and events using animations (thanks Manfred), enhanced IR control (especially for QlockWiFive IR control),